nv-morpheus/MRC/README.md

 - Mixing C++ and Python, for example - defining compute nodes in C++ and calling them from Python

 ## Contributing
+To learn how to contribute to SRF, please read the [Contribution Guide](CONTRIBUTING.md).

 SRF is licensed under the Apache v2.0 license.
 All new source files including CMake and other build scripts should contain the Apache v2.0 license header.
 Any edits to existing source code should update the date range of the copyright to the current year.
 The format for the license header is:

 ```